ea-st/ea-st/README.md

-Hey, I'm east, a learning amateur programmer.
+Hey, I'm east, a learning amateur programmer. <br>
 Some of my interests include <i>privacy, Linux/BSD, and data hording / archival.

 I'm migrating to mainly use [Codeberg](https://codeberg.org/east "east on codeberg") <br>